Sierra Leone's top Ebola doctor dies from virus

 Guinea, where the outbreak originated, has seen new cases in the capital Conakry and in the eastern mining town of Siguiri, where a new isolation ward has opened.
 In both areas, the infection spread through contact with visitors from Sierra Leone, according to Aboubacar Sidiki Diakite, who leads Guinea's efforts to stop the outbreak.

-In neighboring Liberia, the national soccer authority suspended matches nationwide, a spokesman said.
+In neighbouring Liberia, the national football authority suspended matches nationwide, a spokesman said.

 While the WHO has stopped short of recommending travel restrictions, the Togolese airline Asky has suspended flights to and from Sierra Leone and Liberia as concern over the spread of the virus has increased since the first death was reported last week in Nigeria's coastal city of Lagos, home to 21 million people.